OnePlus 9 review: The best phone for under $750

 OnePlus 9 audio

 The OnePlus 9’s dual front-facing speakers get loud, but won't replace your Bluetooth speaker.
 For calls, the OnePlus 9 did just fine.
-I even turned down the volume to about 50% on a call with my brother, who sounded crisp through the loudspeaker.
-I tried listening through “My Beautiful Dark Twisted Fantasy,” but made it through two verses in Dark Fantasy before putting on my Sennheiser HD650 headphones and listening on my Dell XPS 15.
+I even turned the volume down to about 50% while on a call with my brother, who sounded crisp through the loudspeaker.
+I tried listening to Kanye West's “My Beautiful Dark Twisted Fantasy” album but made it through two verses in Dark Fantasy before putting on my Sennheiser HD650 headphones and listening on my Dell XPS 15.

-I wish I could have plugged it into the phone, but it lacks a headphone jack.
-I have the OnePlus 9 another chance with "Runaway," my favorite track on that album.
-The high-pitched notes, including the pared-down piano, were crisp, but the midrange sounds, like West's vocals, were muffled.
+I couldn't just plug it into the phone because it lacks a headphone jack.
+I gave the OnePlus 9 another chance with "Runaway," my favorite track on that album.
+The high-pitched notes, including the pared-down piano, were crisp, but the midrange sounds (like West's vocals) were muffled.

 OnePlus 9 performance